PrajaktaSathe/PrajaktaSathe/README.md

 -->

 I am completing my Bachelor's degree in Information Technology!
 I am learning to write code...
-I know some amount of HTML and CSS, along with Python, C++, and Java!
+I know some HTML and CSS, along with Python, C++, and Java!
 So...yeah!
-I've still got a lot to learn!! 😄
+I'm trying to learn new things too!! 😄